Body Suits in Ponyplay

 Wearing my tack over a latex catsuit outside.
 Photo by cpony.com

-However, trainers of four legged ponies might find such bondage suits useful since additional limb restraint is not required when the pony is wearing the suit.
-Unfortunately, I do not own such a suit nor have I ever worn one, thus, I cannot give any recommendations.
-I do know of a couple places that sell them, but if you're thinking of spending the $700 - $1000 USD for one of these, I would suggest perhaps soliciting some opinions in the Fetlife forums from current owners.
-As for places that sell these, I know that rubaddiction sells such a suit as does the heavy rubber shop.
-Both of these are marketed as rubber dog suits for puppy play, but from the photos, it looks like they could just as easily be used for pony play (i.e. they don't seem to have built in dog face masks, paws, etc).
+Trainers of four legged ponies might find such latex bondage suits useful since additional limb restraint is not required when the pony is wearing the suit.
+Unfortunately, I do not own such a suit as yet, nor have I ever worn one, thus, I cannot give any recommendations.
+However, I do know of a couple places that sell them, but if you're thinking of spending the $700 - $1000 USD for one of these, I would suggest checking out the Fetlife forums related to either puppy play or latex to solicit opinions from current owners, who could advise you better on current manufacturers as well as quality.

 With a little bit of silicone lube, the latex catsuit slides on surprisingly easily (another alternative is talcum powder, but I find the silicone lube to be more effective personally).
 You will probably need to polish the suit to make it give off that "wet" look, so consider getting some latex polish in addition to the lube.
 Also, I wash my catsuit right after use because I sweat when wearing it even during short training sessions.
 I wash it in the shower and use baby shampoo to wash both the inside and outside of the suit, then I simply stick it on a hanger to dry (just be careful when hanging it so that the suit doesn't stick to itself).